mhusman123/Ecommerce-Website-Using-React/README.md

 PrimeBrothers is a simple, responsive ecommerce frontend built with JavaScript (React) and Bootstrap.
 It includes product listings, product details with recommendations, a cart powered by Redux, and a checkout summary using data from the Fake Store API.
 Prices are shown in Pakistani Rupees (RS) with a configurable conversion rate.

+## About

+PrimeBrothers is an ecommerce UI focused on a clean shopping experience: browse curated products, view details and recommendations, add to cart, and review an order summary at checkout.
+It’s built for speed and clarity, making it a great starting point for connecting a real backend or payments later.
+The brand reflects a family-run business from District Shikarpur, Sindh, Pakistan.

 ## Demo

 Live Demo (optional): add your deployment URL here.